Determining a nonlinear hyperbolic system with unknown sources and nonlinearity: Introduction

 \begin{itemize} \item[(1)] When the nonlinearity is known, by using the passive measurement, we can establish a quantitative uniqueness result in determining the initial displacement and initial velocity of the wave field from the partial boundary measurement.

-\item[(2)] When the nonlinearity is unknown, but belonging to a certain general class, we establish the qualitative uniqueness by using active measurements in determining the initial displacement and initial velocity of the wave field.
+\item[(2)] When the nonlinearity is unknown, but belonging to a certain general class, we can also establish the qualitative uniqueness by using passive measurements to determine the initial displacement and initial velocity of the wave field.

-\item[(3)] When the initial and boundary data are small enough, and the coefficients are admissible, one can simultaneously recover the initial data as well as the nonlinear coefficients by using the active measurement. \end{itemize}
+\item[(3)] When the initial and boundary data are small enough, and the coefficients are admissible (see Definition \ref{Def: admissible coefficients}), one can simultaneously recover the initial data as well as the nonlinearity by using the active measurement. \end{itemize}

+It turns out that the study for simultaneous recovery of both the sources and the nonlinearity becomes radically much more challenging than the case for recovering one of them by assuming the other is known.
 Finally, we would like to briefly discuss the technical novelties and developments in our study.
 The high order linearization technique and the nonlinear wave interaction technique mentioned earlier critically rely on the small inputs for inverse problems.
 The nonlinearity shall successively generate higher order terms (with respect to certain asymptotically small parameters) that can provide more information for the inverse problems.
 We shall develop techniques following a similar spirit in tackling new inverse problems.
 On the other hand, it is known that one salient feature for the nonlinear hyperbolic system is the finite-time blowup of solutions.
-If certain conditions are fulfilled, the blowup may be avoided through boundary inputs in the context of PDE controls \cite{dzz}.
+If certain conditions are fulfilled, the blowup may be avoided through boundary inputs in the context of PDE controls \cite{8}.
 In this paper, we shall also make use of the controllability properties for semilinear wave equations in studying the associated inverse problems.
+We believe that the mathematical strategy developed in the current article can be extended to attack other challenging inverse problems in different contexts.
+Very recently, we also investigate similar problem for nonlinear parabolic systems, and we refer readers to \cite{39} for further discussions.